-In accordance with applicable Minnesota Statutes, the District maintains deposits at a depository bank
+In accordance with applicable Minnesota Statutes, the District maintains deposits at a depository bank authorized by the District School Board.

 Custodial Credit Risk - Deposits: The District's bank balances were not exposed to custodial credit risk because they were fully insured through the FDIC as well as collateralized with securities held by the pledging financial institution's trust department or agent and in the District's name.